elbakerino/js-dev-starter/README.md

 > basic working setup, not yet optimized in various aspects

-Forkable, own-the-code, starter repository for isomorphic JS development.
+Starter repository for isomorphic JS development, with npm workspaces and strict ESM support.

+## Setup

 Install dependencies: